celo-org/docs/blog/04-19-2023-how-to-build-a-computer-retail-store-using-celo-composer/how-to-build-a-computer-retail-store-using-celo-composer.md

 }

 ```

 The component allows users to add a computer product to a marketplace using the Celo blockchain network.
 The component contains a form that captures the details of the product, such as `title`, `image URL`, `computer specs`, `location`, and `price`, and sends them to a smart contract on the Celo network.

 The component defines a state using the `useState hook` to manage the form input fields values and `isOpen` to handle the modal window's visibility.
 The component also uses the `useRouter `hook from Next.js to refresh the page when the user successfully adds a new product to the marketplace.

-The `handleSubmit` function is called when the form is submitted.
-It uses the `Web3Provider` from the `ethers` package to interact with the Celo network and create a new instance of a `signer` using the `provider`.

-The function fetches the contract instance from the `fetchContract` method defined in the `useMarketPlace` hook, connects the signer to the contract, gets the signer's address, and defines the transaction parameters using the params array.
-The `writeProduct` method on the smart contract is called with the params array to add the product to the marketplace.

-The component uses the Dialog and Transition components from @headlessui/react to create the modal window that displays the form to the user.
-The form contains several input fields, including text inputs and a textarea, and a submit button that triggers the `handleSubmit` function.
+The `handleSubmit` function is called when the user submits the form.
+It constructs a new instance of the `ComputerMarketplace` contract using the `kit.connection.web3.eth.Contract` method, and then calls the `writeProduct` method of the contract, passing in the values of the form fields as parameters.
+If the transaction is successful, the form fields are cleared and the user is alerted to the success of the transaction.
+If the transaction fails, an error message is displayed.

 ![image](images/image-9.png)